-Fishery management practices have historically focused on increasing yield (Hampton and Lackey 1975, Ditton et However, as more information is al. 1978). gathered concerning the desires of sport anglers, it has become evident that many other factors are also important to angler satisfaction (Duttweiler 1976, Driver and Knopf 1976, Smith 1980). many cases, managers of fishery resources have In In a failed to recognize these other factors. nationwide survey designed to define both angler desires and managers' objectives, Hampton and Lackey (1975) found a definite In their study, 77% of the difference between the two. responding fisheries managers indicated increasing yield was Anglers on the other hand ranked their primary goal. factors other than yield as relatively more important to their satisfaction with a fishing experience.
+Fishery management practices have historically focused on increasing yield (Hampton and Lackey 1975, Ditton et However, as more information is al. 1978). gathered desires of sport anglers, it has become concerning the evident that many other factors are also important to angler satisfaction (Duttweiler 1976, Driver and Knopf 1976, Smith In many cases, managers of fishery resources have 1980). failed to recognize these other factors.
+In a nationwide survey designed to define both angler desires and managers' objectives, Hampton and Lackey (1975) found a definite difference between the two.
+In their study, 77% of the responding fisheries managers indicated increasing yield was their primary goal.
+Anglers on the other hand ranked factors other than yield as relatively more important to their satisfaction with a fishing experience.